Maps Overview

 - On narrow screens, the list overlays the map and you can collapse or expand it with the floating chevron above the panel's bottom edge (drag the chevron up/down or tap to toggle).

-[SCREENSHOT: Activity tab showing 2D map with activity markers]
+[SCREENSHOT: Hunt Contacts tab showing 2D map with spot markers]

 What You'll See